OfficeDev/Office-Add-in-samples/Samples/outlook-check-item-categories/README.md

     The applied categories appear in the **Categories applied** section of the task pane.

+    **Note**: Categories applied to a message being composed don't appear on the message itself.
+They only appear on the message once the message is sent and is accessed from the **Sent Items** folder.

 1. Send the message or appointment.

 ## Run the sample from localhost